rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-generic-oidc.md

     `Full group path` | `ON`
     `Add to user info` | `ON`

+ - Important:  Rancher will use the value received in the "sub" claim to form the PrincipalID which is the unique identifier in Rancher.
+It is important to make this a value that will be unique and immutable.

 ## Configuring Generic OIDC in Rancher

 1. In the Rancher UI, click **☰ > Users & Authentication**.